blcxtranslations/blcx/_translated/chapter-0058.md

 Lin Xuan hesitated then turned around and left.
 Although his strength was much better than it used to be, Demonic Cultivators were simply too strange.
 Since he did not have a grasp of the situation, it was unwise to make a move.

-In addition, the opponent was a cultivator in the Spirit Gathering stage, so he would not have a lot of wealth.
+In addition, the opponent was a cultivator in the Spirit Condensation stage, so he would not have a lot of wealth.
 The treasures he could gain after killing him could be counted on one hand.
 But if he makes a mistake while fighting, it would be too late to regret it.
 Lin Xuan did not have any duty to see justice being done, if there were no benefits for him, he would not take the risk.

 After weighing the pros and cons, Lin Xuan decided to leave.
 He would pretend that he didn't see anything today.
 Worst comes to worst, he could just avoid Ye Tian in the future.